 - Organizations will share their response to the USP Chapter 800 draft prior to submission to reinforce the shared points with a shared voice.

-- Approval of the joint position statement should be obtained in February.
+- Approval of the joint position statement was obtained in February.

 - The group will design a plan to address consensus statements.